 - Take the lead on building relationships.
 You can never have too many friends.
 What’s the value of a lifetime friend?
 At work, strive to become “easy to work with.”
 Also, “like others first!”
 Champion others along the way.
 Stand up for them, and aid in their development when you can.

-- If you find a partner who sees eye to eye with you, whom you love and who loves you back, don’t let go.
+- Don’t let go if you find a partner who sees eye to eye with you, whom you love, and who loves you back.
 Get on with it.
-Build a life together, then if you can, a family.
+Build a life together, then, if you can, a family.
 Make it work; you will if you want to.
-Parenting is genuinely challenging, but also ineffably satisfying.
+Parenting is genuinely challenging but also ineffably satisfying.
 Best of all, kids thrive in a loving home.
-A loving family can both inspire and support your all your efforts.
+A loving family can both inspire and support all your efforts.

-- Develop a daily routine – habits will define you in the long run and give the added value of bringing you peace of mind.
+- Develop a daily routine – habits will define you in the long run and give you the added value of peace of mind.
 Also, change the pattern from time to time.
 The best results in a gym happen when you rotate the exercises regularly.

 In summary, life is short so get on with it.
 Don’t waste time.
-Sure, there are a million details to figure out, but believe me, you can do it.
-Just begin, now, today!
+Sure, there are a million details to figure out, but you can do it.
+Just begin now, today!

 Moreover, be on the lookout for users, losers, and trolls.
-They are out there, real, and will not help you.
-As they say, “stick with the winners you will be a winner too!”
+They are out there, accurate, and will not help you.
+As they say, “stick with the winners.
+You will be a winner too!”

 If you like what you read today, please like or share.
 Thank you!